JavieraAlmendrasVilla/Portfolio/content/authors/admin/_index.md

 🎓 I’m a proud graduate of the **Technical University of Munich**, holding a **Master’s in Management & Technology**—where business meets innovation!
 With over **5 years of experience** across industries and continents, I’ve developed a unique mix of adaptability, resilience, and a serious passion for analytics 📊.

-🦷 My professional journey started in an unexpected place: as a **general dentist** in Chile!
-There, I sharpened my skills in problem-solving, precision, and staying calm under pressure—traits that now serve me well in the tech world.
-These days, I’ve traded the dental tools for **data pipelines and machine learning models** 🤖.

 🌍 Having lived in **Chile, Colombia, New Zealand, Austria**, and **Germany**, I bring a **global mindset**, technical know-how, and a strong dose of curiosity to everything I do.
 I thrive in dynamic environments where I can **solve real-world problems through data and creativity**.